datmax/xoxo/README.md

 # XOXO

-## This is an experiment to see how much i can do alone in javascript c:
+## Game engine made with typescript running on html canvas

 # Features implemented atm:
 * Entity class, common to all game objects
 * Player class: a gameObject that can move with arrow keys and has a life variable
 * render loop
+* inputHandler
+* dynamic canvas creation(for a layered system)

 # Features i want to implement:
-* MAYBE COMMENT SOMETHING TO UNDERSTAND WHAT AM I DOING????
 * add colliders to gameobjects, implementing some sort of algorithms to make the thing efficient
 * 2d raycasts, for possible shooting games or else
 * event triggers(??)
 * add images and spritesheets
-* create canvases to make a layered layout
+* customizable input handler
+* mobile responsiveness

 ---